ovn-org/ovn/Documentation/internals/bugs.rst

 The most important parts of your bug report are the following:

-- What you did that make the problem appear.
+- What you did that made the problem appear.

 - What you expected to happen.